pythonhealthdatascience/stars-simpy-jupterlite/README.md

 The model will run on a users browser without the need to install any components.
 This is achieved using Web Assembly technology i.e. [JupterLite](https://github.com/jupyterlite/jupyterlite) and [xeus-python](https://github.com/jupyter-xeus/xeus-python).
 A model notebook is downloaded to the users local machine and all dependencies are pre-installed via conda-forge.
 The model then lives in the browsers cache.
 The user can make changes to the model or create new files and these are persisted (until the browser cache is cleared).

+> Try it in your browser now: https://pythonhealthdatascience.github.io/stars-simpy-jupterlite

 ### 1.1.
 Use case

 * A researcher wishes to share a runnable version of a simulation model with their publication (e.g. written in `simpy`).
 The code allows others to replicate the simulation results, tables and charts in a paper and allows others to reuse the model.